Transversal Structures in Graph Systems: A Survey: Further results

 \item The \textit{adjacency matrix} of $G$ is $A(G)=(a_{ij})$, where $a_{xy}=1$ if $xy\in E(G)$ and $0$ otherwise.
 The largest eigenvalue of $A(G)$ is called the \textit{spectral radius} of $G$.
-The maximum spectral radius of graphs in a graph system that forbids transversal perfect matching, Hamilton path or Hamilton cycle was studied in \cite{2023GuoSpectral,he,zhangyuke}. \item One may consider the problem of embedding a rainbow graph $H$ in a graph system $\mathcal{G}$ provided that $H$ and all graphs in $\mathcal{G}$ belong to the same class.
+The maximum spectral radius of graphs in a graph system that forbids transversal {perfect matchings, Hamilton paths or Hamilton cycles} was studied in \cite{2023GuoSpectral,he,zhangyuke}. \item One may consider the problem of embedding a rainbow graph $H$ in a graph system $\mathcal{G}$ provided that $H$ and all graphs in $\mathcal{G}$ belong to the same class.
 For example, Aharoni, Briggs, Holzman and Jiang \cite{2021AharoniOddcyc} proved that every family of $2\left\lceil n/2\right\rceil-1$ odd cycles of order $n$ contains a rainbow odd cycle.
-For more results, we refer the reader to \cite{2024DongEvencyc,2022GoorevitchTra,2023LiTreeStar}. \end{itemize}
+For more results, we refer the reader to \cite{2024DongEvencyc,2022GoorevitchTra,2023LiTreeStar}. { \item {Another classical and closely related concept is the independent transversal.
+Given a graph $G$ and a partition of its vertex set, an \textit{independent transversal} is an independent set of $G$ that contains one vertex from each partition class.
+It also concerns selecting one element from each of several sets while satisfying a global structural constraint.} { This is a very general notion, many combinatorial problems can be formulated by asking whether a certain graph with a certain vertex partition has an independent transversal.
+For more related results, see \cite{IT2024HaxellSiam,2025IT,IT2022Glock,IT2016Haxell,ITTopoMSur,IT2003Haxelltb,IT2006Szabo,IT1997Yuster}.}